agustingenoud/earth/README.md

 # earth

-Earth is a small Docker system to analyze earth data with machine learning through Spark.
+Earth is a small Docker environment to analyze Argentina agriculture production data.